Introduction to Jenkins Interview Questions And Answers

 5. What is the use of pipelines in Jenkins?

 Pipeline plugin is used in Jenkins for making the Jenkins Pipeline, which gives us the view of stages or tasks to perform one after the other in pipeline form.
-It models the series of related tasks.
+It models a series of related tasks.
 Pipelines help the teams to review, edit and iterate upon the tasks.
 Pipelines are durable and it can optionally stop and wait for human approval as well to start the next task.
 A pipeline is extensible and can perform work in parallel.
 It supports complex CD requirements.

 6. Mention the steps to set up Jenkins Job?